KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 Contact to <kolibri@keller-druck.com>

-## How does LoRa technology work and what are the advantages?
+## How does LoRa technology work?
+And what are the advantages?

 LoRa (long range): Long range, low power wireless platform.
 A popular IoT wireless protocol.
 Similar to GSM, measurement data from the KELLER sensor can be sent away wireless to the next antenna/gateway, and from there forwarded via the Internet to FTP / mail servers or even LoRa servers.
 LoRa has the advantages over GSM that it is cheaper and requires less power (smaller, cheaper battery)